 Bachelet has committed to using the “full moral authority” of the Secretary-General’s office to sustain urgency around the 1.5 °C goal and support “the most ambitious interpretation of the Paris Agreement.”

-On financing, she has called for a transparent system for tracking climate finance commitments delivery; grant-based rather than loan-based climate finance; and adequate resourcing for the Loss and Damage Fund as a matter of climate justice.
+On financing, she has called for a transparent system for tracking climate finance commitments delivery, grant-based rather than loan-based climate finance and adequate resourcing for the Loss and Damage Fund as a matter of climate justice.
+She has expressed concern that the least emitting countries receive the least funds, and mentioned innovative mechanisms such as debt-for-climate swaps as a means of addressing this imbalance.

 Bachelet has proposed that access to concessional finance should be determined not by GDP alone but should incorporate vulnerability aspects, including through a “multi-dimensional vulnerability index.”
 She has also linked debt restructuring and relief to countries facing climate disasters, describing climate as a global public good that requires financing.

-Referring to the risks that climate change poses to oceans and marine species, she highlighted the importance of protected marine areas, and stressed the need to implement multilateral agreements on oceans.
+Referring to the risks climate change poses to oceans and marine species, she has highlighted the importance of protected marine areas, and stressed the need to implement multilateral agreements on oceans.

 Bachelet has experience leading climate initiatives in prior roles.
 As UN High Commissioner for Human Rights, she led the defense of human rights during climate crises, and in 2025, she co-led a regional Dialogue on Climate for COP30.